 - French Press

-- Aero press / Moka pot / French press.
+- Aero press or Moka pot or French press coffee makers.

 - Freshly roasted coffee beans.